 The notes to financial statements are an integral part of this statement.

-Restricted – These are amounts that can be spent only for the specific purposes designated by external providers, constitutionally, or through enabling legislation.
+Restricted – These are amounts remaining from resources received from external parties that can be spent only for the specific purposes designated by external providers, constitutionally, or through enabling legislation.
 Restrictions are changed or lifted only with the consent of resource providers.
 External resource providers could include creditors, grantors, and donors.

-Committed – These are amounts that can only be used for the specific purposes determined by a formal action (ordinance or resolution) of a government’s highest level of decision-making authority.
+Committed – These are amounts remaining from resources received that can only be used for the specific purposes determined by a formal action (ordinance or resolution) of a government’s highest level of decision-making authority.
 Changing or removing a commitment requires taking the same formal action that originally imposed the constraint.

 Assigned – These are amounts intended to be used by the government for specific purpose that are neither restricted nor committed.
 Intent can be expressed in one of two ways:

 - The governing body can state its intent to use resources for a specific purpose

 - The governing body can delegate authority to others to express intent to use amounts for specific purposes.

 Assigned amounts include all the remaining amounts (except for negative balances) that are reported in special revenue, capital project, debt service, or permanent funds that have not been designated as restricted or committed.

 Assigned amounts in the general fund represent funds that are intended to be used for a specific purpose as stated by the governing body or its delegate.